Are You Accepting New Patients?

 What if my child needs labs that are not performed in your office?

 If your child requires additional labs, we will send him/her to an outside lab.
-Your insurance will dictate where your child can have labs done.
+Your insurance will dictate where your child can have labs done. this will be a separate bill.
+Lab Results will be sent to the patient portal and an email will be sent to the guarantor email on file notifying you that results are in the patient portal.
 [Back to Top]

 What if my child needs an x-ray?

 If your child requires an imaging study, we will send you to an outside facility for it to be performed.
+There will be separate billing from that facility for your procedure and interpretation.
 [Back to Top]

 Insurance Related Questions